A Stem Cell Niche, Notch Signaling, and Regulation of a Stem Cell Pool

 The concept of a stem cell niche was proposed in 1978 as an "external microenvironment" required for stem cell maintenance.
 In 1981, we discovered that the mesenchymal distal tip cell (DTC) provides the niche for germline stem cells (GSCs) in C. elegans (Figure 1).
 A major goal of my laboratory has been to understand at a molecular level how the DTC niche regulates stem cells—including the niche signal and the stem cell response to self-renew or differentiate.
-Our early work revealed that the DTC niche uses Notch signaling to drive GSC self-renewal and that GSCs reside within a cluster, or "pool," of stem cells.
+Our early work revealed that the DTC niche uses Notch signaling to govern GSC self-renewal and that GSCs reside within a cluster, or "pool," of stem cells.
+Our work also contributed to understanding that Notch proteins are receptors, that the stem cell niche expresses Notch ligands and that Notch signaling leads to formation of a nuclear ternary complex that drives transcriptional activation.
 The Notch signaling pathway is broadly conserved among animals; its C. elegans version for GSC regulation is called GLP-1/Notch.
-Other researchers have found that vertebrate stem cells also rely on mesenchymal niches and Notch signaling for their maintenance.
-Moreover, the idea of a "stem cell pool" has gained traction in vertebrate tissues, including humans.
+Other researchers have now found that vertebrate stem cells also rely on mesenchymal niches and Notch signaling for their maintenance.
+Moreover, the concept of a "stem cell pool" has been confirmed in vertebrate tissues, including humans.

 An RNA Regulatory Network Controls Self-Renewal and Differentiation